-Nowadays, Gareth Bale steps out in the world’s lightest ever boot, the 135g Adidas Crazylight F50s, but the path from the kilogram structures to these feather-light numbers has mirrored the game itself.
-The days of kick and rush rewarded physicality, with centre forwards trained to win their aerial duels and stoic centre halves celebrated as exemplars of fortitude who never strayed beyond the halfway line.
+Recently, Gareth Bale stepped out in the world’s lightest ever boot, the 135g Adidas Crazylight F50s, but the path from the kilogramme structures to these feather-light numbers has mirrored the game itself.
+The days of kick and rush rewarded physicality, with centre-forwards trained to win their aerial duels and stoic centre-halves celebrated as exemplars of fortitude who never strayed beyond the halfway line.
 But further afield, the game was developing in a different direction to that of the birthplace of the organised game.

 Austria’s magical Wunderteam of the 1930s were spearheaded by a very unconventional number nine, Matthias Sindelar.
 He could not have differed more greatly from Bolton’s ‘Lion of Vienna’, Nat Lofthouse, who earned that moniker for his robust bravery in scoring England’s second in a 3-2 win in 1952, two decades after the five foot nine 63kg Austrian dazzled the coffee house classes of Central Europe.

 Nicknamed ‘The Paper Man’ due to his slight build, Sindelar’s fleet-footed style characterised a changing approach to the game on the continent, and had it not been for the Anschluss in 1938 and his suspicious death prior to the outbreak of war the following year, he would surely have struck more than his 26 goals in 43 games for Austria.